remix-run/react-router/.changeset/direct-handlers.md

 "react-router-dom": minor
 ---

-Add direct `handler` function support to `useSubmit`/`fetcher.submit`/`fetcher.load`.
-This allows you to skip the creation of a new route to handle the `loader` or `action` (generally useful for fetching to a different endpoint).
-If both a call-site handler and a route-defined handler exist, the call-site hndler will be used
+Add direct `action` function support to `useSubmit`/`fetcher.submit` and direct `loader` support to `fetcher.load`.
+This allows you to skip the creation of a new route to handle the `action` or `loader`.
+If both a call-site handler and a route-defined handler exist, the call-site handler will be used.

 **`useSubmit:`**